Parallel-in-time quantum simulation via Page and Wootters quantum time: Depth-Estimation and parallel-in-time advantages

 for $\beta\in \mathcal{O}(1)$ a constant independent both of the system and clock size. \end{theorem} Theorem~\ref{theo:scaling} is a consequence of the fact that $\#^{\text{seq}}$ is given by the sum over the amount of gates of each run so that $\#^{\text{seq}}\sim N^{\alpha+1}$.
 Instead, in the parallel approach the total number gates only involves a sum over the $log(N)$ gates of the same run, thus giving $\#^{\text{seq}}\sim N^{\alpha} \beta l$.
 The extra factor $\beta l$ comes from the fact that those gates need to be controlled.
 Remarkably, the depth scaling with the number of times of the parallel-in-time approach is the same as the one of a single Trotter evolution up to time $\tau\equiv \varepsilon N$.
 See Appendix~\ref{app:proof-theo-5} for the details and the proof of the previous theorem.

-Something really interesting has happened: in the parallel approach we have an increase in depth which is logarithmic in the system size, but we have reduced the total number of gates exponentially in the number of clock qubits (with respect to a sequential approach).
+Something really interesting has happened: in the parallel approach we have an increase in depth which is \emph{linear} in the system size, but we have reduced the total number of gates \emph{exponentially} in the number of clock qubits with respect to a sequential approach (equivalent to a quadratic improvement in the total number of times $N$).
 We can then state the following: